Frequently Asked Questions

 A. Grade changes take time.
 After a professor initiates an official grade change, it is forwarded for department and college approval.
 Then the registrar's office makes the changes on your record.
 The registrar's office will notify you by mail once the grade change is processed.
 You can also verify your grade change by viewing your transcript on ISIS.
 The time frame can be clarified with your instructor's department.

-Q. I need to waive the summer school graduation requirement.
+Q. I need to waive the summer school enrollment requirement.
 Can you help me?

 Q. How do I apply to graduate?